fl101/awardfares-blog/_posts/2024-04-08-sas-transition-to-skyteam.md

 tags: [SAS, Star Alliance, SkyTeam]
 author: Germán
 image: /assets/img/sas-transition-to-skyteam/cover.webp
-hidden: true
 ---

 The wait is over for SAS EuroBonus members.
-After months of rumors, SAS confirmed today they'll be moving from Star Alliance to SkyTeam starting **September 1st, 2024**.
+After months of rumors, [SAS confirmed today](https://www.flysas.com/en/eurobonus/skyteam/) they'll be moving from Star Alliance to SkyTeam starting **September 1st, 2024**.
 The shift will impact how you earn and redeem points, but also opens doors to a whole new network of airlines.

 Here's a breakdown of the key points.